 In addition to EA coverage differences by sector and industry, there is also great variation in EA coverage according to the size of the agreement.
 Employee data in the WAD reports on the size of all agreements (both public and private sector) approved within combined two-year periods (eg. 2013 and 2014; 2015 and 2016; etc.).
 Due to the structure and detail of the database, it was not possible to conduct analysis of agreement size for the stock of outstanding agreements, but it was possible to do so for the flow of approvals.
 Unlike earlier periods, the WAD data for 2017 covers only a single year (since 2017 is the first year of the next two-year aggregated data block).
 In Table 2, therefore, we present this 2017 data on the number of EAs approved that year by size of agreement, the total number of employees covered, and the average size of each EA.
-Small EAs covering less than 20 employees made up almost half of all EAs
+Small EAs covering less than 20 employees made up almost half of all EAs approved in 2017, with a total of 1,926 agreements approved, but covered only 14,227 employees (2 percent of employees covered by approved EAs that year).
+The average number of employees covered per EA in small firms was just 7.
+EAs covering 20-49 employees were the second-largest EA size category, with 879 EAs approved covering

-5 Labour Force, Australia, Detailed, Quarterly (Cat. no. 6291.0.55.003).
+&lt;sup>5 Labour Force, Australia, Detailed, Quarterly (Cat. no. 6291.0.55.003).
 Table 4.
 Total employed at August 2018.

-6 Ibid.
+&lt;sup>6 Ibid.
 As discussed in detail below, the coverage rate in accommodation and food services will rebound in coming months as some major expired agreements are renegotiated.

-7 The WAD database used to generate these figures reports the size of each agreement - which does not necessarily correspond to the size of workplaces.
+&lt;sup>7 The WAD database used to generate these figures reports the size of each agreement - which does not necessarily correspond to the size of workplaces.
 The difference is particularly relevant in cases where one EA covers more than one workplace.
 The points we make below about the disproportionate administrative cost of maintaining very small EAs are even stronger when considering that the average size of workplaces may be even smaller than the average size of the agreement.

-approved in 2017, with a total of 1,926 agreements approved, but covered only 14,227 employees (2 per cent of employees covered by approved EAs that year).
-The average number of employees covered per EA in small firms was just 7.
-EAs covering 20-49 employees were the second-largest EA size category, with 879 EAs approved covering 27,627 employees, for an average of 31 employees per EA.
-For the largest EAs covering more than 500 employees, just 164 were approved in 2017 (4 per cent of all approved EAs), yet those agreements covered a total of 436,303 employees (two-thirds of all employees covered by approved EAs).
+27,627 employees, for an average of 31 employees per EA.
+For the largest EAs covering more than 500 employees, just 164 were approved in 2017 (4 percent of all approved EAs), yet those agreements covered a total of 436,303 employees (two-thirds of all employees covered by approved EAs).
 Among those large deals, an average of 2,660 workers were covered per EA.

-Table 2 Number of EAs Approved in 2017 by Agreement Size Under 20 20-49 50-99 100-499 500+ TOTAL EAs 1,926 879 544 627 164 4,140 Employees 14,227 27,627 38,441 126,234 436,303 642,832 Average number of employees per EA 7 31 71 201 2,660 594
+Table 2 Numk per of EA s Approv ed in 201 L7 by Agre ement Siz е Under 20-49 50-99 100-499 500+ TOTAL EAs 1,926 879 544 627 164 4,140 Employees 14,227 27,627 38,441 126,234 436,303 642,832 Average number of employees per EA 7 31 71 201 2,660 594